1901 Columbia Blue and White football team

 The 1901 Columbia Blue and White football team was an American football team that represented Columbia University as an independent during the 1901 college football season.
 In its third and final season under head coach George Sanford, the team compiled an 8–5 record and outscored opponents by a total of 158 to 91.
 Chauncey L. Berrien was the team captain.

 Two Columbia backs were selected as first-team players on the 1901 All-America team: Harold Weekes (from Walter Camp) and Bill Morley (from Caspar Whitney).
 Berrien and Richard Shore Smith also played in the backfield.

-Before the season

 In its October 1901 preview of the college football season, Harper's Weekly opined: "In Weekes, Morley, and Berrien, Columbia has a trio that is equalled by no other college this year."

 Columbia's sports teams were commonly called the "Blue and White" in this era, but had no official nickname.
 The name "Lions" would not be adopted until 1910.

 The team played its home games at the Polo Grounds in Upper Manhattan.